zandershah/notes/math239.md

 > Suppose $G$ has bipartition $(A, B)$.
 So $|A| = |B|$.
 Let $D \subseteq A$.
 Since each vertex has degree $k$, there are $k|D|$ edges incident with a vertex in $D$.
 Each such edge ends in $N(D)$.
 So $\sum_{v \in N(D)} deg(v) \ge k|D|$.
 So $k|N(D)| \ge k|D|$.
 Since $k \ge 1$, $|N(D)| \ge |D|$.
 By Hall's Theorem, there is a matching that saturates $A$.
 Since $|A| = |B|$, it must be a perfect matching.

-**Corollary**: The edges of a k-regular pipartite graph can be partitioned into $k$ perfect matchings.
+**Corollary**: The edges of a k-regular bipartite graph can be partitioned into $k$ perfect matchings.

 > Induction on $k$.
 Removing a perfect matching leaves a (k-1)-regular bipartite graph.